 But I did like bitterballen (which is not bitter at all), stroopwafel and some of the Indonesian cuisine.

 I visited the Henri Willig cheese factory in Zaanse Schans outside the city.
-I have never seen such variety of cheese in my life!
+I have never seen such varieties of cheese!
 Baby Gouda, Goat Cheese, Sheep Cheese, Baby Goat, Baby Cheese, Herbs & Garlic, Pepper, Red Chilli Pepper, Fenugreek.
 My face lit up like a Nigerian politician at the sight of lucre.

 And eat I did.
 I was shameless with the generous free tasting.
 Deride me all you want.
 He who brings cheese, brings life.

-One of the pleasant cheese maids proceeded to teach us cheese lovers the right way to pronounce ‘Gouda’.
-It is pronounced ‘ha-ouda.’
+One of the pleasant cheese maids proceeded to teach us the right way to pronounce ‘Gouda’.
+It is pronounced ‘hak-ouda.’
 You pronounced the ‘ha’ as if you were summoning phlegm from your gut.

 OK ma’am.
 Just let me have the cheese, thank you.